 7.8 8.2 Petition for Modification; Request for Extension

-Any person may petition for modification of a resolution and respond to such petition Commission resolution issued under these rules is subject to petition for modification to the same extent and under the same procedures as provided, with respect to Commission decisions, by Rule 16.4 of the Commission’s Rules of Practice and Procedure, except that the procedure for filing and serving such a petition or response shall be submitted and served on the appropriate Industry Division, and on the same persons who are required to be served with the draft resolution pursuant to th e isntructions accompanying the draft resolution.
+Any person may petition for modification of a resolution and respond to such petition Commission resolution issued under these rules is subject to petition for modification to the same extent and under the same procedures as provided, with respect to Commission decisions, by Rule 16.4 of the Commission’s Rules of Practice and Procedure, except that the procedure for filing and serving such a petition or response shall be submitted and served on the appropriate Industry Division, and on the same persons who are required to be served with the draft resolution pursuant to th e instructions accompanying the draft resolution.
 A certificate of service must accompany the petition, stating (1) the title of the petition with reference to the resolution number and caption of the resolution that is the subject of the petition, (2) the place, date, and manner of service, and (3) the name of the person making the service.
 The Industry Division may direct the petitioner to circulate the petition for modification to additional parties, If appropriate.
 The Industry should ensure notice of the petition for modification appears on the Daily Calendar.
 Nothing in this section limits an Industry Division’s ability to place a draft resolution modifying a prior resolution on the Commission’s agenda at any time. that provided under General Rule 7.7.2 above for filing and serving an application for rehearing .

 8.3 Request for Extension